hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### Core Behaviors, in summary

 - Roster Creation: App will create a Candidate Roster from the Candidate Address Book (CAB).
-- Roster Submission: App will trigger roster submission by setting the `candidateRosterHash` field in the PlatformState.
+- Roster Submission: App will trigger roster submission by setting the `candidate_roster_hash` field in the PlatformState.
-- Roster Adoption: The platform will vote to adopt the last submitted Candidate Roster when it is ready, based on specifications outlined in the TSS Ledger ID Proposal (referenced under related Proposals).
+- Roster Adoption: The platform will vote to adopt the last submitted Candidate Roster when it is ready, which will be on software upgrade.
 - Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the old one.